Clematis morefieldii: Conservation

 In 1991 when the plant was nominated for endangered species status it was only known from five populations/sites, each less than 1 acres wide, and one had with only a single plant.
 About 55% of the total population was located on land scheduled for construction.
 This area, on the outskirts of Huntsville, was experiencing significant real estate development expansion.
 Three other sites were believed to have been destroyed recently.
 Threats listed at the time included construction and maintenance of roads, residential development, herbicides, and potentially the collection of specimens by wildflower enthusiasts and horticulturalists.

 By 2010 there were over 20 populations known but the plant was determined to still warrant endangered status.
-Several populations are in protected areas such as the Land Trust of North Alabama's Nature Preserves, but some are clinging to fragments of habitat with development growing around them.
+Several populations are in protected areas such as the Land Trust of North Alabama's Nature Preserves or the Keel Mountain Preserve, but some are clinging to fragments of habitat with development growing around them.
 Most of the same threats remain, with the additional threats of quarrying activity for one Tennessee population and logging and non-native plant species such as exotic honeysuckle vines (Lonicera spp.) in Alabama.
 Wildflower collecting is not believed to be a problem today.
 The small sizes of the individual populations make their extirpation more likely.

 More research is being done regarding the life history of this plant and its ecology, including potentially damaging insects that may attack it.
 The last U.S. Fish and Wildlife Service 5 year review of the Recovery Plan was issued in 2010.